Olical/EventEmitter/docs/api.md

 ## removeEvent

-<p>Removes all listeners from a specified event.<br />If you do not specify an event then all listeners will be removed.<br />That means every event will be emptied.<br />You can also pass a regex to remove all events that match it.</p>
+<p>Removes all listeners from a specified event.<br />If you do not specify an event then all listeners will be removed.<br />That means every event will be emptied.<br />You can also pass a regex to remove all events that match it.<br />If you do not specify event, it will also remove all events added via onAny function</p>

  * **param** (`String` | `RegExp`) _[evt]_ - Optional name of the event to remove all listeners for.
 Will remove from every event if not passed.
  * **return** (`Object`) - Current instance of EventEmitter for chaining.